omnimistic/task-flow/README.md

 4. Drag items to reorder or move between lists.
 5. Data saves automatically to local JSON files in the app directory.

-For detailed controls, refer to the in-app tooltips.
+For detailed controls, refer to the in-app tooltips. (to be added)

 ## Screenshots